Compositions by Neil V. Hawes

 I had a psalm setting published in a book of Responsorial Psalms in 1994 by Harper Collins.

-These are all for 4-part choirs (SATB), unless otherwise stated.
+Many of these are arrangements of well-known hymn tunes, all are for 4-part choirs (SATB), unless otherwise stated.

 The following have all been sung by the choir of St. Mary's, Osterley: